 If you’re looking for a truly Bergen experience, stay outside of the city.
 However, I simply find it easier to stay in the city center.

-During the high season, you will need to book accommodation well in advance (I booked my last trip a few days prior and there were only around ten hotels with availability).
+During the high season, you will need to book accommodation well in advance (I booked my last trip a few days prior and there were only around ten hotels available).
 If you’re booking in the low season, you will have no issue… and prices will be far cheaper!

 If you’re looking for an area to stay in that is close to the city center but quieter, try looking into Nordnes.
 It is a short walk from the action, but quiet and charming in its own right.